North Korea Fast Facts

 January 2, 2016 - Otto Frederick Warmbier, a University of Virginia college student, is detained in North Korea after being accused of a "hostile act" against the government there, according to North Korean state media.

-January 5, 2016 - North Korea says it has successfully carried out a hydrogen bomb test.

 January 11, 2016 - A man who identifies himself as Kim Dong Chul, a naturalized American, tells CNN in an exclusive interview that he is being held by North Korea on espionage charges.
 Kim says he was detained in October 2015.
-CNN can not verify Kim's claim.
+CNN is unable to verify Kim's claim.

 March 2, 2016 - The UN Security Council votes to impose a broad array of sanctions against North Korea because of its recent nuclear test and missile launch -- both of which defied current international sanctions.
 The resolution aims to cripple parts of the North Korean economy that fuel its nuclear and ballistic missile programs.